US Retail Sales Rebound On Biggest Gain Since 2021 - UrduPoint

 US Retail Sales Rebound On Biggest Gain Since 2021

-Retail sales in the United States rebounded in January, said government data released Wednesday, logging the biggest gain since 2021 as policymakers watch for signs that consumer demand is cooling in the longer run.
+Retail sales in the United States rebounded in January, government data showed Wednesday, logging the biggest gain since early 2021 as policymakers watch for signs that consumer spending is cooling in the longer run

-Washington, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ):Retail sales in the United States rebounded in January, said government data released Wednesday, logging the biggest gain since 2021 as policymakers watch for signs that consumer demand is cooling in the longer run.
+Washington, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ):Retail sales in the United States rebounded in January, government data showed Wednesday, logging the biggest gain since early 2021 as policymakers watch for signs that consumer spending is cooling in the longer run.

 The US central bank has been working to ease demand as officials try to rein in stubborn inflation, raising interest rates rapidly over the past year.